Vaccines are An Important Part of Beef Cattle Management

 “There are many different products for respiratory diseases; some are intra-nasal and some are injected.
 The injectable products do a better job at stimulating long-term immunity, but in a herd that is facing an immediate problem, the intra-nasal vaccines can give quicker response,” says Moore-Foster.

-Many beef calves are vaccinated at branding time, or vaccinated at one to two months of age if that operation doesn’t use branding as proof of ownership.
-“If you live in an area where tetanus is a problem, it’s even better if you can administer the clostridial vaccines before you plan to castrate calves.
-The clostridial spores that cause blackleg and malignant edema (and tetanus) are always present in the environment, in the soil, etc. Since it takes time for the animal to mount an immune response—about 2 to 4 weeks—you might want to give those calves a clostridial vaccine ahead of when you castrate them,” she says.
+Many beef calves are vaccinated at branding time.
+Or vaccinated at one to two months of age.
+If that operation doesn’t use branding as proof of ownership.
+“If you live in an area where tetanus is a problem.
+It’s even better if you can administer the clostridial vaccines before you plan to castrate calves.
+The clostridial spores that cause blackleg and malignant edema (and tetanus) are always present in the environment, in the soil, etc. Since it takes time for the animal to mount an immune response—about 2 to 4 weeks.
+You might want to give those calves a clostridial vaccine ahead of when you castrate them,” she says.
 An open wound provides entry for clostridial spores.
+Vaccines are An Important Part of Beef Cattle Management

-Maternal antibodies from colostrum may hinder the young calf’s response to vaccine.
-“If we can get them vaccinated, however, and have some herd immunity for some of the contagious diseases, the older animals won’t get sick and spread pathogens to the younger ones with less immunity,” says Moore-Foster.
+Colostrum may hinder the young calf’s response to vaccine by providing maternal antibodies. states that if we can vaccinate them and establish some herd immunity for certain contagious diseaseThe older animals will not get sick and will not spread pathogens to the younger ones with less immunity.

-“When you purchase or order them, check to make sure they are cold, and check the expiration date to make sure they will still be good when you use them.
-If they are expired or too close to the expiration date, if you contact the manufacturer they might trade you out and send you a fresher batch.
-It pays to check, before you just throw it away,” says Moore-Foster.
+Check the expiration date to confirm they will still be good when you use them.
+If you contact the manufacturer when the products are expired or too close to the expiration date, they might trade you out and send you fresher batch.

 When you get ready to use the vaccine, keep it cool in warm weather and make sure it doesn’t freeze if you are vaccinating cattle in cold weather.
 “Depending on the time of year, make sure you have it in a cooler with ice packs or a warm place to keep it from freezing.
 Don’t mix up too much at once before you actually use it.”